stackbit-projects/hs-001-7fe61/content/pages/index.md

     subtitle: >-
-      Recently honoured as the World's Most Influential Coach & Mentor, Sanyin Siang now comes to Hero Series to teach us how to be effective and successful purpose-driven leaders. <br><br>The series includes methods to build highly motivated teams and strategies to turn purpose into significant business growth.
+      Recently honoured as the World's Most Influential Coach & Mentor, Sanyin Siang now comes to Hero Series to teach us how to be effective and successful purpose-driven leaders.
+The series includes methods to build highly motivated teams and strategies to turn purpose into significant business growth.
     actions:
       - label: Learn More
         url: /features